Fear of Traveling alone: What’s It Like to Travel Solo?

 Is it Safe to Travel Solo?

-I travel to Asia a great deal and when I’m asked about safety I reply that it’s a damned sight safer in most of Asia than it is in my own country.
+I travel to Asia a great deal and when I’m asked about safety I reply, in all honesty, that it’s a damned sight safer in most of Asia than it is in my own country.

 Have I ever been mugged?
 Yes.
 And it happened because I broke every rule in the book.
-Everything bad thing that’s ever happened to me was my fault in some way or another.
+Every bad thing that’s ever happened to me was my own fault in some way or another.

 Blame it on naivety, and pointless bravado, but all my mishaps were avoidable.
 I didn’t ask for trouble but on the other hand, I needlessly put myself in harm’s way.